Guernsey: Transport

-Ro-ro and fast catamaran ferries are operated to and from Saint Peter Port Harbour, with services to the UK, France and occasionally Jersey, operated by Brittany Ferries.
-Various independent operators serve destinations elsewhere.

-Various cruise ships visit Guernsey throughout the summer, either arriving in the Little Roussel or docking in one of two ro-ro berths.

 Business

 As of 2014, the finance industry forms the largest economic sector in Guernsey, generating around 40% of Guernsey's GDP and directly employing around 21% of its workforce.
 Banks began setting up operations in the island from the early 1960s onwards in order to avoid high onshore taxes and restrictive regulation.
 The industry regulator is the Guernsey Financial Services Commission, which was established in 1987.
 In 2015, the Bailiwick of Guernsey (in conjunction with Jersey) established the Channel Islands Financial Ombudsman (CIFO) to resolve consumer complaints about financial services provided in or from the Channel Islands of Jersey, Guernsey, Alderney and Sark.

 Prior to the growth of the finance industry, the island's main industries were quarrying and horticulture.
 The latter particularly declined as a result of the oil-price shocks of the 1970s and the introduction of cheap North Sea gas that benefited Dutch growers.
 Guernsey is home to Specsavers Optical Group, and Healthspan also has its headquarters in Guernsey.